jj-code-00/Dialogue-Editing-via-SE/README.md

 This is important so this mod loads before yours!

 # API Information
 There are two functions to familiarize yourself with.
 Global changes and specific changes.
-Global changes are when you want a handle to be changes for everyone.
-Specific changes will adjust the dialogue if the initiator or speaker meets certain criteria, and removes said changes after dialogue incase another person initiates dialogue again.
+Global changes are when you want a handle to be changed for everyone.
+Specific changes will adjust the dialogue if the initiator or speaker meets certain criteria, and will remove said changes after dialogue, incase another person initiates dialogue again.

 Follow this data structure for your global changes.
 ```